dvolgyes/tboardfs/README.md

 # tboardfs

-A powerful command-line tool for extracting and analyzing TensorBoard log data.
+A command-line tool for extracting and analyzing TensorBoard log data.
 Parse TensorBoard event files, export specific metrics, and extract complete datasets with ease.

 ## 🚀 Features